The NCAA Men’s Basketball Tournament isn’t just a sports

 What it all means for marketers

-All three of these examples show that mobile can't just be a shrunken version of existing online ads and desktop content.
-It really calls for us to think bigger about consumers' context and intent so that we can cater to mobile-specific situations.
+All three of these examples show that mobile can't just be a shrunken version of

 And rather than trying to think about all the possible mobile micro-moments your brand might win, mobile-centric searches help you focus.
 Understanding and optimizing for them helps ensure you're there and useful for the consumer in their moment of need.